Lennon Murphy: Trademark dispute with Yoko Ono

 On February 12, 2008, Yoko Ono filed a complaint against Murphy's use of her own first name.
 Murphy reported on her own MySpace page that she is being sued by Ono to cease use of the "Lennon" name.
 The news turned up because Julian Lennon picked up a letter from Murphy and published it.
 Murphy wrote on Feb.
 8: "Yesterday I received notice that Yoko Ono had filed a lawsuit against me, asking for a cancellation of the trademark that I own for the name 'Lennon.'
 This could very well mean the career that I have worked so hard at, the one you all have believed in, may come to an end.
-I wanted to address the situation to all my fans because without you I am nothing and it's not fair to everyone who has believed in my music not to be properly informed of this pure bulls***."
+I wanted to address the situation to all my fans because without you I am nothing and it's not fair to everyone who has believed in my music not to be properly informed of this pure bullshit."
 Murphy says in her letter that in 2003, her Arista product manager was Justin Shukat, the son of Ono's longtime attorney Peter Shukat.

 Murphy says Justin went to his father and Ono "to make her aware of the use, evidently giving her blessing as Arista proceeded forward with the album release and at the same time filing for the trademark.
 Its [sic] takes time for all of the legal work to go through, but finally in 2003 I was granted by the United States Patent & Trademark Office the ownership in the name Lennon for musical use."

 "Eight long, hard years pass and no one says a word.
 Just two days before the statute of limitations was up this very same lawyer we went to in 2000 filed their complaint.
 It accuses me of falsely representing myself and causing confusion in the market place that has damaged ... the John Lennon name."

 According to Yoko Ono, Lennon Murphy sought Ono's permission to do her performances under her name.
 Ono did not object to her request.
 Subsequently, without Ono's knowledge, Murphy filed an application in the United States Patent & Trademark Office requesting the exclusive right to utilize the name "Lennon" for musical performances.
 Ono's attorneys asked Murphy's attorneys and manager to withdraw her registration of exclusivity to the name "Lennon" for the trademark.
 Ono also offered to cover all costs incurred in filing for the trademark, but Murphy went ahead to register.

 In 2008, Ono stated she did not sue Murphy, but sought to stop her from getting the exclusive right to the name Lennon for performance purposes.
 Ono's attorneys notified the Trademark office that Ono did not believe it was fair that Murphy be granted the exclusive right to the "Lennon" trademark in relation to musical and entertainment services.

 On September 23, 2008, after months of legal battle, Yoko Ono lost to Lennon Murphy after the United States Trademark Board dismissed Ono's petition.